-Also, the Blockchain Transparency Institute released a report in 2019, showing the proportion of wash trades on various crypto exchanges and CMC.
-They concluded that global wash trading reduced by 35,7% among the real top 40 exchanges.
+Also, the Blockchain Transparency Institute released a report in 2019 showing the proportion of wash trades on various crypto exchanges and CMC.
+They concluded that global wash trading reduced by 35,7% among the top 40 exchanges.

-CMC listed high wash trading exchanges on their adjusted volume top 10 list.
+CMC listed high-wash trading exchanges on their adjusted volume top 10 lists.
 These included LBank, BW.com, Bit-Z, Coinbene, and OEX.
 All of these exchanges had percentages from 96,7 to 99,7.
-These are high percentages are due to CMC’s method of listing trading volumes.
+These high percentages are due to CMC’s method of listing trading volumes.
 They listed exchanges without any basic checks.
-And this incentivizes platforms to inflate their trading volumes to get a higher ranking on CMC.
+And this incentivises platforms to inflate their trading volumes to get a higher ranking on CMC.

 In addition, there were 73 out of the top 100 exchanges with trading volume percentages of more than 90%.
-This means that only about 25% of CMC’s top listed exchanges publish accurate information.
+Only about 25% of CMC’s top-listed exchanges publish accurate information.